evkx/evkx.github.io/content/models/audi/e-tron_gt/e-tron_GT/_index.md

 ## Performance

 With overboost, the Audi e-tron GT has a maximum power of 390KW (530hp).
 Without overboost, it is 350KW (476hp).
 The torque is 640nm with overboost and 630 without overboost.
-The 0-100km/h sprint (0-62mph) is performed in 4,1 seconds with overboost and 4,5 seconds without overboost.
+It performs the 0-100km/h sprint (0-62mph) in 4,1 seconds with overboost and 4,5 seconds without overboost.
 The top speed is 245 km/h.

 ## Battery, range, and charging